brettz9/intl-dom/README.md

   insertNodes: defaultInsertNodes,

   // Object for falling back if the locale object is missing a given key;
-  // `false`, `null`, or `undefined`, it will throw if a value is not found;
+  //   if `false`, `null`, or `undefined`, it will throw when a value is not
-  //  should otherwise be an object of the same message style as the locales.
+  //   found; should otherwise be an object of the same message style as the
+  //   locales.
   defaults: undefined,

   // A substitutions object to apply to all keys; if it is a function, it